AdobeDocs/experience-platform.en/help/edge/getting-started/quick-start-without-launch.md

 ## Next Steps

-Once you have data flowing you can do the following.
+After you have data flowing, you can do the following:

 - [Build out your schema](https://docs.adobe.com/content/help/en/experience-platform/xdm/schema/composition.html)
 - [Learn about debugging](../fundamentals/debugging.md)